LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Tuesday 17th November 2020

 Today, I have learned how to create a visible view cone that shows where the enemy is looking and what they can and cannot see.
-I watched the follow up video on how to create the
+I watched the follow up video from last week's video on how to create the Field of Vision and I also learned how to change the color of the Field of Vision through a View Mesh Filter.

 ## Friday 20th November 2020